Na Péisteanna

 Origins

 The predominance of Péisteanna in the ecclesiastical rather than heroic literature of Ireland and Scotland (along with their Latin-derived name) strongly indicates an origin in Judeo-Christian mythology.
 In both countries a wide range of religious and secular texts in Latin, Greek and Hebrew were studied, interpreted and debated (producing in the process some of the finest intellectual and philosophical minds in the Medieval world).
-In these sources serpentine and water-related beasts were plentiful, whether it be the Serpent in the Garden of Eden, the snake-like imagery associated with demonic figure of Satan (Modern Irish Sátan) in the Old and New Testaments, or even the legend of the Leviathan (or the Hebrew Tannin) which was quite popular in the Middle Ages.
-Additionally the frequent application of the Latin term dracō “dragon, serpentine monster” to incarnations of evil in Medieval Christian texts (not least the Vulgate of Saint Jerome) readily lent itself to the development of vaguely similar creatures and narrative themes in Irish literature.
+In these sources serpentine and water-related beasts were plentiful, whether it be the Serpent in the Garden of Eden, the snake-like imagery associated with the demonic figure of Satan (Modern Irish Sátan) in the Old and New Testaments, or even the legend of the Leviathan (or the Hebrew Tannin) which was quite popular in the Middle Ages.
+Additionally the frequent application of the Latin term dracō “dragon, serpentine monster” to incarnations of evil in Medieval Christian texts (not least in the Vulgate of Saint Jerome) readily lent itself to the development of vaguely similar creatures and narrative themes in religious and secular literature.

 The Celtic Dragon - more a modern myth than an authentic original